emaech/ruf/README.md

 ## Issues
 If you encounter any issues or bugs, you're on your own.
 I wrote this for myself and am not interested in maintaining it beyond my own needs.

+## Disclaimer
+This software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+By using this plugin, you agree to use it **at your own risk**.
+The author is not responsible for any damages, data loss, or other issues caused by the use of this plugin.